William Robert Brooks: Awards

 In his life, Brooks received medals from the Lick Observatory, the Astronomical Society of the Pacific, the International Jury at the St. Louis Exhibition, the Astronomical Society of Mexico, and the Lalande Medal of the French Academy of Sciences in 1899.
 Brooks was elected a Fellow of the Royal Astronomical Society in 1888.
 The Warner Prize was also awarded to Brooks for his specific comet discovers in the following years: 1883, 1885, 1886, and 1887.
 Towards the end of this life, he was appointed a Professor and Honorary Doctor of Science by Hobart College.

 Minor planet 2773 Brooks is named in his honor.

 Death

 While working extensively through the night to photograph an approaching comet, Brooks fell in February 1921.
-He was bedridden at home for several months following, until he passed on May 3 in Geneva, New York.
+He was bedridden at home for several months following, until he died May 3 in Geneva, New York.
 William Robert Brooks is buried in Glenwood Cemetery in Geneva, New York.

 Following his death, Hobart College released this statement on May 12: "In the death of William Robert Brooks, Hobart College has suffered a distinct loss...
 It will be a long time before Hobart in every respect will be able to reconcile itself to the loss of our late professor, who for more than twenty years gave to her the fruit of his many years of study and research."